-If you do not meet the holding period requirement and you have a gain from the sale, the gain is ordinary income up to the amount by which the stock's fair market value when you exercised the option exceeded the option price.
+Holding period requirement not satisfied.
+If you sell stock acquired by exercising an ISO, do not satisfy the holding period requirement, and have a gain from the sale, the gain is ordinary income up to the amount by which the stock's fair market value when you exercised the option exceeded the option price.
 Any excess gain is capital gain.
 If you have a loss from the sale, it is a capital loss and you do not have any ordinary income.